scttfrdmn/weather-rag-explorer/README.md

 ## Overview

 Weather RAG Explorer leverages AWS Bedrock's foundation models to provide intelligent analysis of weather data.
-The application can process precipitation data from NOAA's open datasets or from local files, allowing meteorologists, researchers, and weather enthusiasts to query weather patterns using natural language.
+The application processes precipitation data from NOAA's Global Precipitation Climatology Project (GPCP) daily dataset or from local files, allowing meteorologists, researchers, and weather enthusiasts to query precipitation patterns using natural language.

+### Dataset Information

+By default, the application uses NOAA's GPCP daily precipitation dataset, which includes:
+- Daily precipitation values
+- Geographic coordinates (latitude/longitude)
+- Global coverage with spatial resolution
+- Data organized by date

+If no external data is available, the application generates sample data that includes both precipitation and temperature fields, but when using real NOAA data, only precipitation measurements are available.

 ## Features